 If you’ve completed a pay equity analysis with a law firm or consultant, odds are it’s been a very manual process or you’re simply not involved until you receive the final results.
 While this can help you start to identify areas of concern, it’s only analyzing a snapshot in time — and the results are often outdated by the time the analysis is complete.

-When you leverage technology for pay equity analyses, the process becomes a lot more flexible and you can analyze your data whenever you’d like.
+When you leverage technology for pay equity audits, the process becomes a lot more flexible and you can analyze your data whenever you’d like.
 Pay equity platforms give your team the ability to:

 - Look at more comparable groups, such as gender, race, ethnicity, age, sexual orientation, veteran status, and disability